Walmart in talks to buy minority stake in India's Flipkart: report

 A deal could be finalized as early as March and may involve primary and secondary sales by longstanding Flipkart investors, the paper added.

-Walmart did not immediately respond to Reuters’ request for comment.
+“We don’t comment on rumors and speculation,” Walmart spokesman Randy Hargrove told Reuters via email.

 Bengaluru-based Flipkart was not immediately available for comment outside regular business hours.

 The news comes nearly two years after Reuters reported that Walmart was looking to invest between $750 million and $1 billion in Flipkart.